 Yes, project management crosses all disciplines!

-Our formal PMO includes two full time members and one part time contributor.
+Our formal PMO includes three full time members and three interns.
+We also work very closely with the OCIO Communications Director, given that communications is such a large part of project work.
 However, the OCIO has worked hard to erase team lines and so we often find ourselves being embedded into a variety of teams during the life of a project.

-Dan was the first PMP certified wtihin the OCIO and has trained and help certifiy almost two dozen other project managers at MUSC since 2004.
-Dan was in the inaugural Sr. State Certified Project Manager class and the inaugural Associate State Certified Project Manager class, and was the first person in SC to earn both certifications from the State.
+Dan was the first PMP certified within the OCIO and has trained and help certifiy almost two dozen other project managers at MUSC since 2004.
+Dan has also earned his Certified Scrum Master and PMI's Agile Certified Practioner credential, both Agile based certifications.